Azure-Samples/MachineLearningSamples-mml/readme.md

 Please note, 'revoscalepy' and 'microsoftml' don't support Mac OS yet, therefore these samples won't work in Mac OS.

-# revoscalepy wine prediction sample
+# Wine quality prediction sample using 'revoscalepy' package

 Please 'pip install matplotlib' before try this sample, if it has not been installed.